rust-lang/reference/src/type-layout.md

 Structs and enums with this representation have the same layout and ABI as the only non-size 0 non-alignment 1 field, if present, or unit otherwise.

 This is different than the `C` representation because a struct with the `C` representation will always have the ABI of a `C` `struct` while, for example, a struct with the `transparent` representation with a primitive field will have the ABI of the primitive field.

-r[layout.repr.transparent.constraint-exclusive]
-Because this representation delegates type layout to another type, it cannot be used with any other representation.

 [`align_of_val`]: std::mem::align_of_val
 [`size_of_val`]: std::mem::size_of_val